nicholas-fong/Hong-Kong-Trails-GPX-KML/Trail-Markers/Grid-Reference-PDF/README.md

-Hong Kong Hiking Trails - Trail Markers Grid Reference database (incorrectly called Distance Posts)
+Hong Kong Hiking Trails - Trail Markers Grid Reference database (mistakenly called "Distance Posts") Should be called "Truncated MGRS Coordinates with ambigious GZD".

 If you are familiar with MGRS or wearing a Garmin watch with MGRS, when you come across a trail marker, you will notice that the Grid Reference notation (on the trail marker) is a truncated MGRS notation with 100 m resolution, and the grid zone designator `GZD` is missing.